-The easiest way to make a PDF is to design them in a program you’re familiar with (like a free word processor, desktop publishing application, or photo editor), then export them in PDF format.
+The easiest way to make a PDF is to design it in a program you’re familiar with (like a free word processor, desktop publishing application or photo editor), then export it in PDF format.
 However, that isn’t always possible.
-You might be using a program that doesn’t offer PDF as an export option, you might want to create a PDF from a web page, or you might have several documents that you want to convert to PDFs at once.
+You might be using a program that doesn’t offer PDF as an option, you might want to create a PDF from a web page, or you might have several documents that you want to convert to PDFs at once.

 That’s where dedicated PDF makers come in.
 These programs act like a printer driver, and enable you to make PDFs in any application that has a ‘Print’ option.
 That’s not all – a good PDF maker will also include handy features like the ability to split and merge PDFs, extract specific pages, and adjust security settings.
 Here’s our pick of the best.

-Bullzip Community Edition is a free home version of a business-oriented PDF creator.
-It looks smart, is well designed, and is packed with every tool you could possibly need for making your own PDFs (the Community Edition download is towards the bottom of the webpage, below the table).
+Bullzip PDF Printer Community Edition is a free home version of a business-oriented PDF maker.
+It looks smart, is well designed, and is packed with every tool you could possibly need for making your own PDFs.

 You can even change the initial zoom level when the PDF is opened, so you can choose a setting that will enable other people to start reading the text immediately without adjusting their PDF viewer first.